NaeRong/OpenVaccine-mRNA-Degradation-Predictor/GRU model/Model_Info.md

   <img src="https://github.com/NaeRong/OpenVaccine-mRNA-Degradation-Predictor/blob/master/Pictures/Model_Info.png">
 </p>

+Defined train and validation datasets with 8 and 2 ratio.
 ```python
 x_train, x_val, y_train, y_val = train_test_split(
     train_inputs, train_labels, test_size=.2, random_state=42
 )
 ```
+Trained the model on train and validation datasets.
+In this model, I used the callback function to:

+* tf.keras.callbacks.ReduceLROnPlateau: to reduce the learning rate when a metric has stopped improving.

+Patience is the number of epochs with no improvement after which the learning rate will be reduced.
+In this case, I will stop the model after 5 epochs without improvement.

+* tf.keras.callbacks.ModelCheckpoint: Callback to save the Keras model or model weights at some frequency.
+I saved our model under the name "model.h5"

+*Note A callback is an object that can perform actions at various stages of training

 ```python
 history = model.fit(